 This post highlights the wisdom that Capital Campaign Pro advisor, Xan Blake, about boards of directors and the important roles they play in capital campaigns.
-Xan joined Toolkit co-founders, Amy Eisenstein and Andrea Kihlstedt in a lively exploration of this critical topic.
+Xan joined Capital Campaign Pro Co-Founders, Amy Eisenstein and Andrea Kihlstedt in a lively exploration of this critical topic.

-This is the sixth and final post drawn from discussions with the Toolkit’s expert advisors.
+This is the sixth and final post drawn from discussions with our campaign experts.
 A full audio discussion of the topic has been recorded for the podcast, All About Capital Campaigns, which you can listen to on your favorite podcast platform.

 What do you think your board members are most worried about as you move toward a capital campaign?

 I’ll bet these three topics rise to the top of most of your board members worries.

 - What’s going to be expected of me?

 - How much will I have to give?

 These concerns are perfectly natural.
 If the campaign doesn’t succeed, board members know that they’ll be stuck with a project that’s not tenable and serving on the board of an organization that may be in trouble.
 No board member wants that!

 And chances are good that very few of your board members have ever been through a capital campaign and they probably have a limited understanding of what it will entail.
 They probably worry about whether they’ll be expected to ask their friends and relatives for money.
 And the very thought of that gives most of them hives.